Frequently Asked Questions About Ependymoma

 What is ependymoma?

-Ependymoma is a rare type of brain and spinal cord tumor that arises from one of the supportive cells of the central nervous system (CNS).
-Glial cells include astrocytes, oligodendrocytes and ependymal cells.
-The World Health Organization (WHO) Classification of Tumors of the CNS recognizes malignant brain tumors that arise from all three types of glial cell (i.e., astrocytomas, oligodendrogliomas and ependymomas), although the exact cellular origin may include radial glial cells, a precursor to ependymoma cells.
-Ependymomas are found throughout the CNS in the supratentorial (ST), posterior fossa (PF) and spinal (SP) compartments and they affect both pediatric and adult populations.
+Ependymoma is a primary tumor, which means that it starts in either the brain or spine.
+The brain and spine are part of the central nervous system (CNS).
+Primary brain and spinal cord tumors are typically grouped by where the cells start.
+CNS tumors associated with all three types of glial cells are recognized by the World Health Organization as astrocytomas, oligodendrogliomas and ependymomas, although the exact cellular origin may include radial glial cells, a precursor to ependymoma cells.
+Ependymomas are found throughout the CNS in the supratentorial, posterior fossa and spinal cord and they affect both pediatric and adult populations.

 How are ependymomas classified?

-Researchers classify ependymomas based on the degree of variability in a tumor cell’s appearance (pleomorphism), the number of tumor cells proliferating (undergoing mitosis), crowding of the tumor cells (increased cellularity) and the amount of tumor infiltration (invasion) into surrounding brain tissue.
+Researchers classify ependymomas based on the degree of variability in a tumor size and shape (pleomorphism), how fast the tumor cells are growing (mitotic count), crowding of the tumor cells (increased cellularity), the growth of tumor blood vessels (vascular proliferation), tendency for tumor cells to outgrow their blood supply (tumor necrosis), how much the tumor has spread into the surrounding normal tissue (invasion) and molecular and genetic features.
 The WHO classifies ependymomas into a low-grade variety named “ependymoma” (also called a “WHO grade II ependymoma”) and a more malignant type called “anaplastic ependymoma,” also classified as a “WHO grade III ependymoma”.
-There are also grade I ependymomas, including myxopapillary ependymomas.
+There are also grade I ependymomas, including “myxopapillary ependymoma” and “subependymomas”.
 See our Pathology page for more information.

 What age groups do ependymomas affect?